 Our school is situated in beautiful, stonewalled grounds at the centre of the vibrant and attractive village of Stonesfield.
 It is at the heart of village life.
 Our community is a valuable educational resource and we take every opportunity to make use of local expertise in school.
 Whenever possible we use the wonderful surrounding countryside as part of our curriculum, studying the river, the woods and also the wealth of the fossils found locally.

-We pride ourselves on providing an environment in which everyone feels valued and nurtured so that they can learn and progress to reach their potential.
+We pride ourselves on providing an environment in which everyone, both children and adults, feels valued and nurtured so that they can learn, develop and progress to reach their potential.
 We provide a rich and creative curriculum so that our pupils needs are met through a combination of great teaching and exciting learning experiences.
 We aim to develop knowledgeable and articulate citizens of the future who understand the big issues facing our planet and have the passion and skills to make a difference.

 “I could tell this was a happy, caring school from the minute I walked in.”